puppetlabs/support-tasks/README.md

 ## Description

-This is the companion module used to deliver the Tasks for the solutions and configurations described in the Puppet Enterprise Support Knowledgebase https://support.puppet.com/hc/en-us
+This is the companion module used to deliver the tasks for the solutions and configurations described in Puppet Support knowledge base <https://support.puppet.com/hc/en-us>.

-The Puppet Enterprise Support Knowledgebase, available to PE customers, offers a range of self service support solutions, ranging from fixes to known issues to  useful configuration and deployment options.
-Some of the knowledge base articles include an accompanying Puppet Task to automate the configuration of these self service solutions, this module delivers these Puppet Tasks.
+The knowledge base, available to our support customers, offers a range of self service solutions, ranging from fixes to known issues to  useful configuration and deployment options.
+Some of the knowledge base articles include an accompanying Puppet task to automate the configuration of these self service solutions, this module delivers these tasks.

 ## Setup

 ### Beginning with support_tasks

-Tasks in this module should only be executed by PE customers in accompaniment with the corresponding Knowledgebase article.
-The Task name will correspond the KB Article Number, for instance, article KB#9999 will correspond to Puppet Task kb9999
+Tasks in this module should only be executed by PE support customers in accompaniment with the corresponding knowledge base article.
+The task name corresponds to the KB article number, for instance, article KB#9999 corresponds to task kb9999.

 ## Usage

-PE customers should execute the task designated by the Knowledgebase article based on the instructions within.
+Support customers should follow the instructions in the corresponding knowledge base articles linked below.

 ## Reference

-To view the available actions and parameters, on the command line, run `puppet task show <task_name>` or see the support_tasks module page on the [Forge](https://forge.puppet.com/puppetlabs/support_tasks/tasks).
+To view the available actions and parameters for each task, on the command line, run `puppet task show <task_name>` or see the support\_tasks module page on the [Forge](https://forge.puppet.com/puppetlabs/support_tasks/tasks).

 **Tasks:**